CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ```
 NVIDIA recommends proceeding with the installation only if the `Use%` is less than 70%.
 You can delete previous software tarballs in the `/mnt/installables/` directory to regain some space.
 If you cannot decrease disk usage to under 70%, contact the NVIDIA support team.

-3. Run the `netq show opta-health` command and check that all pods are in the `READY` state.
-If the pods are in a state other than `READY`, contact the NVIDIA support team.

-4. Confirm that the NetQ CLI is {{<link url="Install-NetQ-CLI/#configure-the-netq-cli" text="properly configured">}}.
+3. Confirm that the NetQ CLI is {{<link url="Install-NetQ-CLI/#configure-the-netq-cli" text="properly configured">}}.
 The `netq show agents` command should complete successfully and display agent status.

-5. Ensure that the required ports are open {{<link title="Install the NetQ System" text="according to your deployment model">}}.
+4. Ensure that the required ports are open {{<link title="Install the NetQ System" text="according to your deployment model">}}.

 {{%notice note%}}